 Ashoka took the throne of the Mauryan Empire in 268 BC.
 He inherited a realm that stretched from the Hindu Kush through much of modern Northern India along the Ganges River to the Subarnarekha River.
 By the end of Ashoka’s reign in 232 BC, it stretched down all but the tip of the Deccan Peninsula and from the Arabian Sea to the Bay of Bengal.
 The human toll of this conquest was vast, even by the standards of the time.
 At the Battle of Kalinga alone, Ashoka’s army was said to have killed 100,000 people while also suffering tremendous losses themselves due to the valor of the Kalingas allowing them to nearly win the day.
 With those losses in mind, it’s not so surprising that the Mauryans were willing to force a reported 150,000 women and child prisoners into slavery.

 Hernán Cortés first arrived in Hispaniola (modern Cuba) in 1504.
-After rising through the ranks through taking part in completing the conquest of that island, in 1519 he disobeyed orders from Governor Velazquez and sailed with 500 men and eleven ships to the Mexican mainland.
-Over the next two years, he made local allies through feats of arms among a collection of roughly 200 anti-Aztec communities called the Tlaxcala.
-With them at his back, in 1519 Cortés’s men entered the Aztec capital of Tenochtitlan under initially cordial terms, and then had to shelter with them after the Aztecs soured on the Spanish and then attempted to kill them.
-In 1520 the Tlaxcala sided with Cortés as he confronted Conquistador Narvaez, who’d been sent by Velazquez to displace Cortés.
-Instead, the Cortés-Tlaxcala alliance defeated and absorbed the new army that had been sent to put them in line, then marched on the Aztec capital again, which they sacked in 1521.
+After rising through the ranks by taking part in the conquest of that island, in 1519 he disobeyed orders from Governor Velázquez and sailed with 500 men and eleven ships to the Mexican mainland.
+Over the next two years, he forged local alliances through feats of arms among roughly 200 anti‑Aztec communities called the Tlaxcala.
+With them at his back, in 1519 Cortés’s men entered the Aztec capital of Tenochtitlan under initially cordial terms, only to be forced to seek refuge after the Aztecs soured on the Spanish and attempted to kill them.
+In 1520 the Tlaxcala sided with Cortés as he confronted rival Conquistador Narváez, who had been sent by Velázquez to displace him.
+Instead, the Cortés‑Tlaxcala alliance defeated and absorbed the new army, then marched on the Aztec capital again, sacking it in 1521.

-This is a well-covered piece of history, but much less known is what happened next.
-In 1527, viceroys that the Spanish crown had sent to help administer New Spain accused Cortés of poisoning them, forcing him to return to Spain to defend himself.
-Even though he was acquitted, while he was away he was stripped of his governorship.
+This is a well‑covered piece of history, but far less known is what happened next.
+In 1527, viceroys sent by the Spanish crown to help administer New Spain accused Cortés of poisoning them, forcing him to return to Spain to defend himself.
+Although acquitted, while he was away he was stripped of his governorship.
 This was a real pity for the Spanish Empire, as Cortés’s men had been enthusiastically moving through modern Mexico and beginning to settle in Alta California, modern California.
-However the initiative for northern expansion was slowed greatly, and thus American settlers were able to outsettle and eventually overwhelm Spanish settlers in the 19th Century.
+However, the initiative for northern expansion was slowed greatly, allowing American settlers to out‑settle and eventually overwhelm Spanish settlers in the 19th Century.
 Sometimes it doesn’t pay to be a maverick conqueror.

 Today Russia is not only the largest nation in the world, at 6.6 million square miles it’s nearly twice the size of Canada, the second largest.
 This is a nation that in 1462 when it was known as Muscovy was scarcely larger than modern Germany.
 How did that happen?